imarsman/gotee/README.md

 * `gotee -a` append to existing files
 * `gotee -i` ignore sigint
   * this is an interesting one.
-The outcome of using this option is that you have to kill the process, as siging (CTL-C) is ignored.
+The outcome of using this option is that you have to kill the process, as sigint (CTL-C) is ignored.
 As far as I can tell I have implemented this correctly.
+The way that I got this working required an added channel wait in the case of the use of the `-i` (ignore) flag.
+I am not sure I handled this right or at least am not sure I understand why usng the conditional channel wait was required.
 * `gotee -S` do not forward standard input to standard output
 * `gotee <file1> <file2>` - write to all files in list